 Helps treat seizures.

-May relieve some types of Epilepsy specially in kids.
+May relieve some types of Epilepsy especially in kids.

 Side effects of CBD.